Cheap Train Tickets to SouthendGet the best ticket prices to Southend with our split ticket search

 Southend-On-Sea, more commonly referred to as Southend, is a town and borough, on the Essex coast.
 Famous for its pier, beaches and other attractions, Southend has a lot more to offer couples and families than just the sea.

 For a more lively coastal experience, it is worth trying City Beach; it has state of the art lighting columns and a fountain for kids.
 There's a cycle shop here that you can hire bikes from; this is an excellent way to travel around Southend, and there are some great cycle routes.

-Southend pier is the most famous attraction in the city, touting itself as the longest pier in the world.
+Southend pier is the most famous attraction in the city, touting itself as the world's longest pier.
 On it, you'll find a tea room, cafe, and the Royal Pavilion.
 Entry to the Pavilion is just £5.50; with access to many different activities.
 The pier is less than ten minutes' walk from Southend Central Station, or you can catch a train to the Southend pier itself.

 The Southend Sea Life Centre is located just down the road from the pier and features over 40 different types of animals including sharks, tropical pufferfish, clownfish and mongeese.
 The last admission to the centre is at 5:15 PM, but it's worth getting there earlier to beat the queues.

 The main station is Southend Central station right in the middle of the town.
 To get to it from London, you would depart from London Liverpool Street.
 Southend takes just over an hour to reach from here, making it the perfect day trip for city dwellers.
 Services also head back to London regularly, so you shouldn't be waiting for longer than half an hour.
 Greater Anglia runs trains to the Airport from Central Station which arrive in under 20 minutes, meaning it's also easy to travel abroad.